Masters Tournament: Ticketing

-Although tickets (more commonly referred to as “badges”) for the Masters are not expensive at face value, they are very difficult to come by.
+Although tickets (more commonly referred to as "badges") for the Masters are not expensive at face value, they are very difficult to come by.
 Masters tickets are considered the second-hardest to obtain in sports, trailing only the Super Bowl.
 Even the practice rounds can be difficult to gain entrance into.
 Practice rounds and daily tournament tickets are sold in advance, through a selection process, only after receipt of an online application.
 All tickets are sold in advance and there are no tickets sold at the gates.
 Additionally, Georgia state law prohibits tickets from being bought, sold or handed off within a 2,700 foot boundary around the Augusta National Golf Club.

 Open applications for practice rounds and individual daily tournament tickets have to be made nearly a year in advance and the successful applicants are chosen by random selection.
 Series badges for the actual tournament, that is a badge valid for all four tournament rounds, are made available and sold only to individuals of a patrons list, which is closed.
 A waiting list for the patrons list was opened in 1972 and closed in 1978.
 It was reopened in 2000 and subsequently closed once again.
-Individuals who are fortunate enough to be on the patron list are given the recurring opportunity to purchase series badges each year for life.
+Individuals who are on the patron list are given the recurring opportunity to purchase series badges each year for life.
 According to Augusta National, after the death of a badge holder, the series badge account is transferable only to a surviving spouse and cannot be transferred to other family members.

 In 2008, as part of their Junior Pass Program, the Masters also began allowing children (between the ages of 8 and 16) to enter on tournament days for free if they are accompanied by the patron who is the original applicant of his or her series badge.
 The Junior Pass Program does not apply to individual daily tournament tickets, only to series badge patrons.

 The difficulty in acquiring Masters badges has made the tournament one of the largest events on the secondary resale ticket market.
 Since a majority of the badges for the Masters are made available to the same group of patrons each year, these perennial ticket holders sometimes decide to sell their badges through large ticket marketplaces and/or third party ticket brokers.
 Although they do so at their own detriment as this action is strictly prohibited in the ticket purchase agreement and ticket policy.